-“The only thing that counts is faith expressing itself in love.”
+“The only thing that counts is faith expressing itself through love.”
 Galatians 5:6

 I would add to Fromm’s thoughts that when it comes to the topic of love we are often more consumed with getting it than giving it.
 Our focus tends to be on how others should be loving us well and how they are so often failing to do so.
 Or we focus on our failure to be lovable and work harder to try to obtain the love we so desperately desire.

-Our lives, therefore, must be dedicated to learning and growing in our ability to love our Lord, our family, our friends, our neighbors as well as those who frustrate, annoy or even do harm to us.
+Our lives, therefore, must be dedicated to learning and growing in our ability to love our Lord, our family, our friends, and our neighbors, as well as those who frustrate, annoy, or even do harm to us.
 Only as we do this will we be an accurate reflection of our Father in heaven.

 How does our Father love?
 He gives.
-“For God so loved the world he gave…” (John 3:16) And what did he give?
+“For God so loved the world that he gave . . .”
+(John 3:16).
+And what did he give?
 His dearly beloved Son.
 God gave his son that we might have life and have it to the full.

 At core, love is a motive.
-Something that comes from the heart that intends to be part of seeing God’s very best plan accomplished in the life of another.
-It is what pushes us to do or say something that considers the need of the other more important than our own.
+Something that comes from a heart that intends to be a part of seeing God’s very best plan accomplished in the life of another.
+It is what pushes us to do or say something that considers the needs of the other person more important than our own.

 And here’s why we fail to love: